VersionO/ag-codemapper/README.md

 ## 📝 License

+This project is dual-licensed to ensure both the software and the documentation are properly protected:

+* **Software:** The source code and implementation scripts in this repository are licensed under the [MIT License](https://opensource.org/licenses/MIT).
-This project is licensed under the **MIT License**.
+* **Documentation:** This project writeup and associated documentation are licensed under the [Creative Commons Attribution 4.0 International (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/) license.

 *Note: As a submission for the [Kaggle AI Agents Capstone](https://www.kaggle.com/competitions/vibecoding-agents-capstone-project/overview), this project is also subject to the terms and conditions outlined in the official competition rules.*